hardenedlinux/grsecurity-reproducible-build/README.md

 Enabling this option will lead to irreproducible builds.

-So the option should be disabled now.
+So the option should be *DISABLED* now.

+### CONFIG_GRKERNSEC_RANDSTRUCT (Randomize layout of sensitive kernel structures)

+When this option is enabled, the generated binary will have sensitive kernel structures randomized.

+It uses a seed from /dev/urandom at build time, however, currently the scripts have already hacked the seed generation process.
+Now the seed is part of the build fingerprint.

+So the option is now *safe to ENABLE*.